 María: No me gustó nada lo que dijiste.

 José: Perdón, realmente no quería ofenderte.

 María: I didn’t like what you said.

 José: I’m sorry.
-I didn’t want to hurt you.
+I didn’t want to offend you.

 Permítame, señora, tengo que confirmar su pedido.